VIOLETBUGZ/VIOLETBUGZ/README.md

 ## <p align="center"> **ponytown specific**

-<p align="center"> c+h is heavily encouraged if i have it in my display name ^_^ if its not or if im with a friend, interacting is fine, but i prefer if people keep their distance a little. if you're a friend and you see me interacting with someone, approaching me is completely okay + encouraged.
+<p align="center"> c+h is heavily encouraged if i have it in my display name ^_^ if its not or if im with a friend, interacting is still fine :P just know im a very anxious person

-<p align="center"> i get anxious and sometimes overwhelmed in crowded spaces and may need to take a step back to calm down.
+<p align="center"> i get anxious and sometimes overwhelmed in crowded spaces and may need to take a step back to calm down

 <p align="center"> sign my brothers atabook